MattDoesAThing/yuzu-wiki/FAQ.md

 _or_
 _`Mod directory/mod name/exefs`_

+_An example of a correctly structured mod directory can be seen below_

 ![](https://cdn.discordapp.com/attachments/512678820092968971/697113928852963378/Mod_Format.PNG)

 _The mods provided on our [Switch Mods](https://yuzu-emu.org/wiki/switch-mods/) page are already structured accordingly and only need to be extracted into the mod directory folder as is._